 Determine ahead of time whom you will call for technical assistance if you think you've been hacked.
+Ideally, get a placeholder contract set in advance.

 Choose someone on the campaign who will interface with technical experts in the event of a breach.
-This is ideally the same person who is already coordinating IT for the campaign.
+This is ideally the same person who is already coordinating IT.
 Managing an incident response can be overwhelming, so you want someone focused on the technical aspects who knows what they are doing.
 That way you can focus on communicating with stakeholders and the press.